eduNEXT/tutor-contrib-celery/README.md

 - Tasks Success Ratio
 - Tasks Failure Ratio

-Make sure to enable the ServiceMonitor resource to inform Prometheus to scrape metrics from the flower service
+If you are using the Prometheus Operator you can enable a ServiceMonitor resource to automatically configure a scrape target for the flower service.

 ```yaml
 CELERY_FLOWER_SERVICE_MONITOR: true